qingchen239/Red-Alert-3-Bang-Gamemode/README.md

 ### During the game

-There are a few permanent reveals on the map that helps you to figure out the situation.
+There are a few permanent reveals on the map that helps you to figure out the situation on the battlefield.

 When one player is killed, the broadcast will announce to everyone that a player of a corresponding role has been killed, and the map corner corresponding to his role will be revealed permanently.
+Only you can see your role revealiation.
 For example, in figure 2, the deputy has been killed, the broadcast announces his death, and the map corner corresponds to the Deputy has been revealed.

 ![Figure 2](./Figures/Figure-2.png)

 ### End of the game

-The objective of the game is different for every role:
+The objective of the game is different for every role randomly:

 - The Outlaws must kill the Sheriff;
 - The Sheriff and his Deputy must kill the Outlaws and the Renegade.
 - The Renegade must kill all the characters with the Sheriff being the last one dead.

-Here is a much clarity version of the victorious objective.
+Here is a much clarity version of the objective.

 ```
 if Sheriff is dead and more than 1 Outlaws is alive: